Ian North

-Ian North (March 24, 1952 – February 28, 2021) was an American musician, producer, and painter known for being part of the bohemian punk movement in United States with his power pop band Milk 'N' Cookies.
+Ian North (March 24, 1952 – February 28, 2021) was an American musician, producer, and painter known for being part of the New York punk scene with his power pop band Milk 'N' Cookies.

 Early life and career

 Ian North was born in Brooklyn, New York, United States.
 He grew up in Long Island.
 He received his first guitar at age 12, but being virtually tone deaf, could not play any songs other than those he composed.
 In 1970, he slowly started to get serious about his artwork.

 Milk 'N' Cookies

 In 1973, North formed a power pop and glam outfit called Milk 'N' Cookies along with Justin Strauss on vocals, Jay Weiss (replaced by Sal Maida, later in Roxy Music and Sparks) on bass and Mike Ruiz on drums (later in Paul Collins' Beat).
 While the album's release was initially delayed and largely ignored upon release, it has subsequently become a cult classic.
 After its reissue in 2005, the band headlined the Radio Heartbeat festival in 2007 without North.
 As younger bands that now claim Milk 'n' Cookies as an influence have gained in popularity, like Nobunny and Cheap Time, the band has garnered even more attention.
 In 2016, Captured Tracks released a 3xLP Milk 'N' Cookies boxset which included a book of liners featuring notes by members of Sonic Youth, Ramones, and Blondie.